sybrew/the-seo-framework/readme.txt

 TODO if we add a new "enable Schema.org output" support button (because it's now always outputting something), we should enable it only if the user has any of the 3 toggles enabled.
 	* Or, for new users, always enabled it.

-TODO test fresh site.
-TODO test site without images (or where images are gone).
+TODO test site without images and where images are all deleted after being set to TSF settings.
-	-> Why?

 TODO can we bust the cache via a JS script if we detect an older version is being requested?
 	-> E.g., we flag "expected version" to each script.
 If it's a mismatch, bust it?